 Centralizing customer data and making it actionable for cross-channel marketing

-To create a successful cross-channel marketing strategy, though, marketing organizations first needs all their customer data unified in a single source of truth database.
+To create a successful cross-channel marketing strategy, though, marketing (and other growth-focused teams that interact with customers, like customer experience and ecommerce) first needs all their first-party data unified in a single source of truth database.

 And, ideally, one that enables efficient segmentation, analysis, modeling, and activation.

-Just look to the cross-channel marketing plan from BlueConic customer Belgian Cycling Factory (BCF).
-It’s a prime example of how to effectively connect with one’s audience:
+Just look to the cross-channel marketing plan from BlueConic customer Belgian Cycling Factory (BCF) as prime example of how to effectively connect with one’s audience:

-- The brand was dissatisfied with the low-quality and insufficient amount of customer data in its network of dealers was collecting about shoppers.
-So BCF decided to start collecting its own first-party data to better understand and market to its buyers.
+- The business was dissatisfied with the low-quality and insufficient amount of customer data in its network of dealers was collecting about shoppers.
+So, BCF decided to start collecting its own first-party data to better understand and market to its customers.

-- Fast-forward seven months after onboarding our CDP.
-The BCF marketing team had created 1 million individual profiles of prospects, customers, and dealers.
+- Fast-forward seven months after onboarding our CDP and BCF had created 1 million individual profiles of prospects and customers.